Ayowel/spirited/index.md

 # General information

-This repository is used to track the documentation for [Spirited](https://ayowel.itch.io/spirited) as well as any known issues it might have.
+This pages contains documentation for the latest version of [Spirited](https://ayowel.itch.io/spirited), a Ren'Py extension.

 # Usage